 Incident Management is a core task for any Service Desk.
 And we all know that Problems lead to more Incidents.
 How then, do you avoid more Incidents with proactive Problem Management?

 A quick look at Google reveals that a lot of posts about Incident and Problem management are titled “Incident vs. Problem management”.
-I understand that you want to compare these processes and understand the difference between them.
-But that title also suggests something that isn’t true: these aren’t opposing process, they are complementary.
+Comparing these processes to understand the difference between them makes sense.
+But titles like that one also suggest something that isn’t true: these aren’t opposing process, they are complementary.

 In a nutshell, Incident Management means a user has found a breach in their level of service, and you restore the issue so that everything is back on track.
 Problem Management is fixing this issue at the core.